aupasmi1/mega-merge/README.md

 # Mega Merge

-This is a command line Java application that will merge two sets catalog files in CSV format to produce a single consolidated catalog CSV file
+This is a command line Java application that will merge two sets of catalog files in CSV format to produce a single consolidated catalog CSV file

 ## Description